 Combining Peru & Galapagos Land Tour

 Happy Gringo Travel also offers a range of Galapagos land tours designed for those who want to explore while based on inhabited islands.
+And then, to start your experience traveling to Peru.
 These trips offer excursions to nearby uninhabited islands, plenty of opportunities to snorkel, and hiking and biking in the tropics.
 For people who want to experience the sights, sounds, and creatures of the archipelago without rigid itineraries of cruises, these tours hit their mark.

 For more information about Peru, the Galapagos Islands, Happy Gringo’s Galapagos Island and Machu Picchu tour, and your options for tailor-made tours to both Ecuador and Peru contact a member of our team.